Achziv: Etymology

 Mentioned in the Bible by its ancient name Achzib, evidence of human settlement at the site dates back to the 18th century BCE.
 During the Roman period (and in classical literature) the imperial authorities called it Ecdippa, Ecdeppa, or Ecdippon.
 By the early Middle Ages, the Arab name for the village "Az-Zeeb", or "al-Zib" (الزيب meaning 'trickster') was locally in common usage.
 Az-Zeeb is a shortened form of the site's original ancient Canaanite/Phoenician name, Achzib.

 History

 Human settlement at the site dates to as early as the 18th century BCE; and by the 10th century BCE it was a walled town.
-A tell excavated between 1941–44 and 1959-1964 found evidence of settlement from the Middle Bronze Age II, through the Roman period and the Early Middle Ages.
+A tell excavated between 1941–44 and 1959-1964 found evidence of settlement from the Middle Bronze Age II, through the Roman Empire and the Early Middle Ages.
 Achziv was the first fortified settlement found at the site by archaeologists.

 Middle Bronze Age

 Middle Bronze Age IIA

 In the Middle Bronze IIA (MBIIA), remains are found at Phase N5 with features including child burials in storage jars below floors.